-LUC ROBITAILLE – who in 2009 was inducted into the Hockey Hall of Fame — is the highest scoring left wing in NHL history and the all-time Kings leader in goals scored.
+Luc Robitaille – who in 2009 was inducted into the Hockey Hall of Fame — is the highest-scoring left wing in NHL history and the all-time Kings leader in goals scored.
 In 2007, Robitaille was named as Kings President of Business Operations where he oversees all day-to-day business operations of the Kings.
 In the 2011-2012 season, Robitaille and the Kings franchise achieved a lifetime goal and celebrated their first ever Stanley Cup championship.
+In April 2017, he was named President of the Kings.

-Since assuming the position, Robitaille has had a tremendous impact on the Kings business operations department specifically and the Kings organization on the whole as his experience as a former player brings a unique perspective to the business side of the club.
-The Kings have increased their number of sellouts at STAPLES Center each season since Robitaille took over, including 38 total sellouts this past season as the Kings made the playoffs for the second straight year, and under Robitaille’s leadership the Kings’ sponsorship and sales division set a franchise mark in annual revenues last year while the Kings also set a franchise mark for revenue.
+While serving as President of Business Operation, Robitaille had a tremendous impact on the Kings business operations department specifically and the Kings organization on the whole as his experience as a former player brings a unique perspective to the business side of the club.
+The Kings increased their number of sellouts at STAPLES Center each season since Robitaille took over and under Robitaille’s leadership the Kings’ sponsorship and sales division set a franchise mark in annual revenue.

 During the 2006-07 season, following his retirement as a player, Robitaille worked as the Kings’ Assistant to the Governor and Alternate Governor (he remains Alternate Governor).
 In that Kings/AEG role, Robitaille’s responsibilities primarily focused on the Kings business development and player/community relations, and the continued development of both the Citizens Business Bank Arena in Ontario and the Sprint Center in Kansas City.